QuantumConcepts/CodeGenerator/README.md

 * Templates can be written to support virtually any language or framework.

 ###Supported Operating Systems
-* Windows XP and above.
+* Windows
+* Linux support is planned for a future release, you can [add your input](https://github.com/QuantumConcepts/CodeGenerator/issues/6), if you'd like.

 ###Templates
 A number of templates are included to get you started quick: